JeschkeLab/DeerLab/docsrc/source/api/fitbackground.rst

 -----------------------------

-Optional Arguments
+Additional Settings
 =========================================

-Additional arguments can be specified by optional name-value pairs.
-All names are case insensitive and the name-value pairs can be passed in any order after the required input arguments have been passed.
+Additional settings can be specified via name-value pairs.
+All property names are case insensitive and the property-value pairs can be passed in any order after the required input arguments have been passed.

 .. code-block:: matlab

-    B = fitbackground(args,'Property1',Value1,'Property2',Value2,...)
+    B = fitbackground(___,'Property1',Value1,'Property2',Value2,___)

 - ``'ModDepth`` - Modulation depth
     Fixes the modulation depth to a user-defined value instead of fitting it along with the background parameters.